jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

 np.mean(massive_num_attributed_days_ice_on_ls), np.mean(massive_num_attributed_days_ice_off_ls)
 ```

+##### When using process-based inputs

 The `avg lstm` remembers longer for both ice on and ice off prediction relative to the `massive lstm`, but both models remember longer when predicting ice off relative to ice on; the latter difference is more striking.

+##### When NOT using process-based inputs

+The `avg lstm` remembers longer for both ice on and ice off prediction relative to the `massive lstm`, but both models remember longer when predicting ice off relative to ice on; the latter difference is very striking and more variable.

 <br><br><br><br><br>